Susan Hinckley Bradley

-Susan Hinckley Greenough Bradley (1851–1929) was an American painter known especially for her watercolor landscapes and portrait drawings.
+Susan Hinckley Greenough Bradley (1851 – 1929) was an American painter known for her watercolor landscapes and portrait drawings.

 Early years

-Bradley was born Susan Hinckley in Boston, Massachusetts, the daughter of Samuel Lyman Hinckley and Anne Cutler (née Parker) Hinckley (1813–1898).
+Bradley was born in 1851, in Boston, to Samuel Lyman Hinckley and Anne Cutler (née Parker) Hinckley (1813–1898).
 Her paternal grandparents were Jonathan Huntington Lyman and Sophia (née Hinckley) Lyman.
 Her maternal grandparents were Samuel Dunn Parker and Elizabeth (née Mason) Parker, the daughter of U.S. Senator Jonathan Mason.
 Her aunt, Sally Outram Lyman, was married to agricultural writer Richard Lamb Allen.
 Her younger brother was painter Robert Cutler Hinckley.

 She began her art studies in Boston at the School of the Museum of Fine Arts, studying with Frederic Crowninshield, and at the Pennsylvania Academy of the Fine Arts in Philadelphia, as well as with Abbott Thayer, William Merritt Chase, John Henry Twachtman, and Edward Darley Boit in Rome.

 Work

 Her paintings can be found in Harvard University, Harvard Art Museum, Fogg Museum, in Cambridge, Massachusetts, at Smith College Museum of Art, Northampton, Massachusetts, and in the Museum of Fine Arts, Boston, as well as in numbers private collections.

-She exhibited a painting, Mount Monadnock, at the 1893 World’s Columbian Exposition.
+She exhibited a painting, Mount Monadnock, at the 1893 World's Columbian Exposition.

-She married a minister, Leverett Bradley, in 1879 and served as the editor of his Civil War memoir, Leverett Bradley: A Soldier-Boy’s Letters, 1862-1865, A Man’s Work in the Ministry, privately printed in Boston, 1905.
+She married a minister, Leverett Bradley, in 1879 and served as the editor of his Civil War memoir, Leverett Bradley: A Soldier-Boy's Letters, 1862-1865, A Man's Work in the Ministry, privately printed in Boston, 1905.
 She died in Boston in 1929.